 Separate PTO from Sick Time

-To avoid confusion with some labor laws that mandate paid sick time, Unlimited PTO should apply to vacation time only, not sick time.
-In fact, several states mandate how much sick time must be be provided to employees, and that bank of time — sick time — should be tracked separately from vacation.
+To avoid confusion with some state labor laws that mandate paid sick time (like California and Oregon), Unlimited PTO should apply to vacation time only, not sick time.
+In fact, several states mandate how much sick time must be provided to employees, and that bank of time — sick time — should be tracked separately from vacation.
 Most payroll systems, like Gusto, ADP and Paychex, can track both vacation and sick time.
 Often, traditional PTO combines both, but unlimited PTO only refers to vacation.